Overture to Death: Reception

 The novel is a classic example of what crime writer Colin Watson termed "The Mayhem Parva School" of genteel English village murder mystery from the "Golden Age" between the world wars.
 Despite the ingeniously gruesome murder method, it is essentially a social comedy of manners, with the amusingly awful rivalry between two ageing spinster ladies to dominate their cosy little society of village, church and charitable affairs, each performing a favourite piano piece on every possible occasion, reminiscent of E F Benson's Mapp and Lucia novels of the same period.

-In writing Marsh’s obituary in The New York Times in 1982, Jennifer Dunning recalled this novel for its humour, while forgetting the exact title of the novel and recalling Idris Campanula as a man, as she has a man’s first name.”She was also known for her humor. … In Prelude to Death, the victim is an amateur pianist who insists on playing Rachmaninoff's Prelude in C Minor at every opportunity.
+In writing Marsh’s obituary in The New York Times in 1982, Jennifer Dunning recalled this novel for its humour, while forgetting the exact title of the novel as well as some of the plot details.”She was also known for her humor. … In Prelude to Death, the victim is an amateur pianist who insists on playing Rachmaninoff's Prelude in C Minor at every opportunity.
 He is shot dead on the piano bench at the opening chord.”

 In a 1945 article in The New Yorker, "Who Cares Who Killed Roger Ackroyd?", the American literary critic Edmund Wilson (1895-1972) strongly criticized the artificiality and literary shortcomings of the classic Golden Age whodunit.
 This is quoted in many subsequent studies of crime fiction, including Howard Haycraft's 1946 The Art of the Mystery Story.
 Wilson singles out the Queens of Crime of the "English genteel" school, including Dorothy L. Sayers and Ngaio Marsh, whose The Nine Tailors and Overture To Death respectively are subjected to criticism.
 Thus Wilson on Overture To Death: